retaildevcrews/helium-java/README.md

   - Tag the image with ```:1.0.8```
   - Tag the image with ```:stable```
   - Note that the ```v``` is case sensitive (lower case)
+- Once the `secrets` below are set, create a new branch, make a change to a file (md file changes are ignored), commit and push your change, create a PR into your local master
+- Check the `Actions` tab on the GitHub repo main page

 CD is supported via webhooks in Azure App Services connected to the ACR or DockerHub repository.

-### Pushing to Azure Container Registry
+### CI to Azure Container Registry

-In order to push to ACR, you must create a Service Principal that has push permissions to the ACR and set the following ```secrets``` in your GitHub repo:
+In order to push to ACR, you set the following `secrets` in your GitHub repo:

 - Azure Login Information
   - TENANT